faryabiLab/AnnoSpat/README.md

 ## Implementation
-To implement `Annospat`, the script `classify_IMCcells.py` takes as input the path to the raw proteomics matrix (with cells on rows and proteins as columns) and a signature file holding the canonical protein markers.
+`Annospat` can be used as a python library or as a command line tool using the argument `generateLabels` which takes as input the path to the raw proteomics matrix (with cells on rows and proteins as columns) and a signature file holding the canonical protein markers with other data related inputs.

 ```